minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct.rst

                --policy "/path/to/policy.json"              \
                myminio myuser

-         The command returns an output of the access key and secret key for the new account.
+         The command returns the access key and secret key for the new account.

       .. tab-item:: SYNTAX